 If the crash was caused through no fault of your own, why should you have to deal with the consequences while the responsible party pays nothing?
 A wrongful death or injury claim handled by our experienced lawyers is your opportunity to hold them accountable.
 You deserve maximized compensation for your injuries, and the related expenses and losses.

-Call The Kelleher Firm Now
+Call Kelleher Law Now

 To find out if you have a claim, please call us at 833-546-3675 or contact us online.
 Our Florida attorneys proudly serve residents from across the state, and our office locations are in Fort Myers and Naples.